Idan-sh/Java-Server-Logs/README.md

 `Query Parameter:` sortBy, optional, possible values- `ID`, `DUE_DATE`, `TITLE` (default value: `ID`).

 * The response will be a json array.
-* The array will hold json objects that describe a single TODO.
+* The array will hold json objects that describe a single TO-DO.
 * The array will be sorted according to the sortBy parameter, in an acending order.
-* If no TODOs are available the result is an empty array.
+* If no TO-DOs are available the result is an empty array.

 Each Json object in the array holds:
 ```yaml